• Skip to primary navigation

 Instructions

-• In a bowl place a handful of sausage, potatoes, shrimp and 4-5 years of corn.
+• In a bowl, place a large handful each of sausage, potatoes, shrimp and 4-5 ears of corn.

 • Drizzle with a couple tablespoons of olive oil.